|Job Title||1. Leader – Partnership for Missional Church UK, Church Mission Society|

 I am currently working part-time developing a process for deep cultural change in congregations over the long term with the Church Mission Society.
 I am also offering my skills in a variety of roles in organisations, churches and in 1:1 developmental relationships.
-I have worked both as an Anglican Parish Priest and in training and development at all levels in the church for most of my 25+ years in ministry.
-I have been the editor of the Journal of Adult Theological Education and am now the editor of Practical Theology.
+I have worked both as an Anglican Parish Priest and in training and development at all levels in the church for most of my 30+ years in ministry.
+I was appointed the editor of the journal Practical Theology in 2016 and will continue until 2023.
+I also co-edit the journal Ecclesial Futures.
 I was a mission partner in Tanzania for seven years and speak fluent Kiswahili.
-I grow all my own vegetables on my inner-city allotment and worry about the fluctuating fortunes of Hull City AFC.
+I grow all my own vegetables on my allotment and worry about the fluctuating fortunes of Hull City AFC.

 Dip.
 Th.
 (CNAA) 1989 Open University (St. John’s College, Nottingham) M.A. in Theology of Mission and Ministry 1995 Nottingham University Th.D Missiology 2008 Birmingham University